vcrfxia/ksqldb-client-iot-demo/README.md

 are blocking while those in [`NonBlockingSensorTypesManager`](src/main/java/my/ksqldb/app/NonBlockingSensorTypesManager.java) are not, and showcase `CompletableFuture` composition as well.

-See the associated blog post at [TODO: blog post link] for more.
+See the associated blog post at https://www.confluent.io/blog/ksqldb-java-client-iot-inspired-demo/ for more.